utah-geological-survey/WellApplication/README.md

 ### usgs

-This class has functions used to apply the USGS's rest-based api to download USGS data by leveraging  `requests <http://docs.python-requests.org/en/master/>`_ package and <a href=http://pandas.pydata.org/>Pandas</a>.
+This class has functions used to apply the USGS's rest-based api to download USGS data by leveraging <a href = http://docs.python-requests.org/en/master/>`requests`</a> package and <a href=http://pandas.pydata.org/>Pandas</a>.